eclipse-ecal/udpcap/README.md

 int main()
 {
   // Create a Udpcap socket and bind it to a port.
-For this exampel we want to
+For this example we want to
   // receive data from any local or remote source and therefore not bind to an
   // IP address.